 Electron $(e^{\pm})$ and photon candidates are reconstructed if they fall into the acceptance of the tracking system and have a transverse momentum above a threshold (default $p_T > 10 \text{ GeV}/c$ ).
-A calorimetric tower will be seen in the detector, an electrons will leave in addition a track.
+A calorimetric tower will be seen in the detector, as electrons will leave in addition a track.
 Subsequently, electrons and photons create a candidate in the jet collection.
 Assuming a good measurement of the track parameters in the real experiment, the electron energy can be reasonably recovered.
-In Delphes, electron energy is smeared according to the resolution of the calorimetric tower where it points to, but independently from any other deposited energy is this tower.
-This approach is still conservative as the calorimeter resolution is worse than the tracker one.
+In DELPHES, electron energy is smeared according to the resolution of the calorimetric tower where it points to, but independently from any other deposited energy is this tower.
+This approach is still conservative as the calorimeter lepton one within the isolation cone is provided: resolution is worse than the tracker one.